mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 1. Deploying your application
 1. Testing the deployed function

-### Installing SAM CLI:
+### Installing SAM CLI

 AWS SAM provides a CLI called, AWS SAM CLI, to make it easier to create and manage applications.
 Some steps in this documentation uses SAM CLI.
 Please follow the instructions on [installing SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) page install and configure SAM CLI.
 If you use [AWS Cloud9](https://aws.amazon.com/cloud9/) as your integrated development environment (IDE), the [AWS Command Line Interface](https://docs.aws.amazon.com/en_pv/cli/latest/userguide/cli-chap-install.html) (CLI), [SAM CLI](https://docs.aws.amazon.com/en_pv/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), [Docker](https://docs.docker.com/install/), and necessary Docker images are installed for you.

-### Creating an AWS SAM application using SAM CLI:
+### Creating an AWS SAM application using SAM CLI

 To create a SAM app from the CLI, open a terminal and enter the following text:

 `sam init -r python3.8 -n gitlabpoc --app-template "hello-world"`

 This creates a SAM app named gitlabpoc using the default configuration, a single Python3.8 function invoked by an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) endpoint.
 To see additional runtimes supported by SAM and options for sam init, enter:
 `sam init -h`

 Push this project to a new project in GitLab.

-### Crafting the .gitlab-ci.yml file:
+### Crafting the .gitlab-ci.yml file

 GitLab CI/CD pipelines are configured using a YAML file called .gitlab-ci.yml within each project.
 The [.gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/) file defines the structure and order of the pipelines.